Portland Trail Blazers vs. Minnesota Timberwolves Preview

-Blazers injuries: Damian Lillard (out), Nassir Little (out), Jusuf Nurkic (out), Eric Bledsoe (out), Didi Louzada (out), Joe Ingles (out), Justise Winslow (out), Josh Hart (out), Brandon Williams (probable), Greg Brown III(day-to-day)
+Blazers injuries: Damian Lillard (out), Nassir Little (out), Jusuf Nurkic (out), Eric Bledsoe (out), Didi Louzada (out), Joe Ingles (out), Justise Winslow (out), Anfernee Simons (out), Greg Brown III (probable), Elijah Hughes (probable)

 SBN Affiliate: Canis Hoopus